Instagram: Loneliness and social exclusion

-Mackson et al. 2019 found that Instagram users were less lonely than non-users and that Instagram membership predicts lower self-reported loneliness.
-A 2021 study by Büttner & Rudertb also showed that not being tagged in an Instagram photo triggers the feeling of social exclusion and ostracism, especially for those with higher needs to belong.
+Mackson et al. 2019 found users were less lonely than non-users and Instagram membership predicts lower self-reported loneliness.
+A 2021 study by Büttner & Rudertb showed that not being tagged in an Instagram photo triggers the feeling of social exclusion and ostracism, especially for those with higher needs to belong.
 However, Brailovskaia & Margraf 2018 found a significant positive relationship between Instagram membership and extraversion, life satisfaction, and social support.
 Their study showed only a marginally significant negative association between Instagram membership and self-conscientiousness.
-Fioravanti et al. 2020 showed that women who had to take a break from Instagram for seven days reported higher life satisfaction compared to women who continued their habitual pattern of Instagram use.
-The effects seemed to be specific for women, where no significant differences were observed for men.
+Fioravanti et al. 2020 showed that women who had to take a break from Instagram for seven days reported higher life satisfaction compared to women who continued their habitual use.
+No significant differences were observed for men.
 The relationship between Instagram use and the fear of missing out, or FOMO, has been confirmed in multiple studies.
-Research shows that Instagram browsing predicts social comparison, which generates FOMO, which can ultimately lead to depression.
+Research shows Instagram browsing predicts social comparison, which generates FOMO, which can lead to depression.